ByzantineProcess/Kazoo/infinite-name/docs.md

 ### Whoa, how did you hack this?
-It works by waiting as a rootkit in the nickname text input in order to break the machine's control over... no, no; it just deletes a HTML element's tag.
+It works by waiting as a rootkit in the nickname text input in order to break the machine's control over... no, no; it just reroutes a web request.
 That's all it is.